bhavin2897/ckanext-related_resources/README.md

 To provide these corrresponding smaple links to the HOME repository, we use this plugin in CKAN, to display hyperlink of the dataset.

+### Database Models
+In this Plugin Extension, you will also find database models for interacting by decalring models through SQLAlchemy model registration.

+This plugin provides model classmethods for :
+1. create row entry
+2. get related values by package ID
+3. get alternate names by package ID
+****

 ## Requirements